IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

-$$\Nb$$ generalized eigenvalues inside, or on, the unit circle (called __non-explosive__; recall that these also include unit roots), and exactly $$\Nf$$ eigenvalues outside the unit circle (called
-\textit{explosive}).\footnote{See section 5.3.1 in Klein, and propositions 1 to 3 in BK.} Next, we can transform the vector of state variables and factorize the system $$\eqref{Model}$$ using the Schur generalized decomposition as follows:
+$$\Nb$$ generalized eigenvalues inside, or on, the unit circle (called __non-explosive__; recall that these also include unit roots), and exactly $$\Nf$$ eigenvalues outside the unit circle (called _explosive_); see section 5.3.1 in Klein, and propositions 1 to 3 in BK.
+Next, we can transform the vector of state variables and factorize the system $$\eqref{Model}$$ using the Schur generalized decomposition as follows: